11 De novo Genome Assembly

 The characteristic of ancient DNA samples that pre-determines the success of the de novo assembly is the distribution of the DNA molecule length.
 Determine this distribution prior to running the de novo assembly to be able to predict the results of the de novo assembly.

 Fastp will try to overlap the two mates of a read pair and, if this is possible, return the length of the merged sequence, which is identical to insert size or the DNA molecule length.
-If the two mates cannot be overlapped, we will not be able to know the exact DNA molecule length but only know that it is longer than 290 bp (each read has a length of 150 bp and FastP requires a 11 bp overlap between the reads).
+If the two mates cannot be overlapped, we will not be able to know the exact DNA molecule length but only know that it is longer than 270 bp (each read has a length of 150 bp and fastp requires a 30 bp overlap between the reads by default).

 To infer the distribution of the DNA molecules, we can run the command